front-end-intermediate/session-1/readme.md

 ##Homework

-1. Complete the navbar exercise as outlined in class (in flex-nav)
+1. Complete the navbar exercise as outlined in class (see the bottom of this readme and the `flex-nav` directory)
 1. Create a Github account
 1. Download Sublime text and install [Package Manager](https://packagecontrol.io/installation), our Cobalt 2 theme and Emmet
 1. Install [node.js](https://nodejs.org/en/) and [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop